 ACT 2291 Principles of Accounting I (3)

 Modern financial accounting theory and practices applied to sole proprietorships, partnerships, and corporations.
+Accounting majors must complete this course with a grade of C or better.

 ACT 2292 Principles of Accounting II (3)